Upcoming events.

 25

-Come and play the monthly Estimation Game created by Quantified Intuitions!
-The game consists of working in teams of 2-5 to answer ~10 fermi-style estimation questions, and competing to place on the world leaderboard!
+Come and participate in the monthly Estimation Game created by Quantified Intuitions, this month's edition is on personality patterns.
+The game requires that we work in teams to answer estimation questions, win points for good estimates, and see how our scores compare to others on the world leaderboard.

-Join us for a fun meeting on Monday, March 25th from 6pm to 7:30pm in room R2-14 of the Redpath Complex.
+Join the game on Tuesday, March 25th from 6PM to 7PM in room M3-17A of the McLennan Library!

 View Event →